Reduce, Reuse, Recycle, Buy Recycled

 11% plastic, some but not all ca be recycled

 9% metal easy to recycle, mainly steel and aluminium drink cans

 Ways to reduce waste include purchasing goods that use less packaging, sharing or renting things (like carpet cleaners) and most importantly by encouraging longer lasting products, avoiding buying 'built-in-obsolescence'.

 Ipswich Recycle allows you to give away things you no longer need and would otherwise throw away.
 This is a great way of keeping things out of landfill.

 Note: Ipswich Recycle was previously known as Ipswich Freecycle.

 If you have furniture that you want to get rid of that is in good condition, contact the Ipswich Furniture Project.

-Disposable nappies result in a lot of waste.
-The Suffolk Real Nappy Network provides alternatives.
+Disposable nappies result in a lot of waste - consider using reusable nappies - see Suffolk Recycling.

 Why not buy second-hand?
 Gumtree has local classified ads.

 Buy long-lasting bags for shopping (e.g. cotton or hemp bags, 'bag for life') and take them with you each time - don't use the flimsy plastic bags supplied by the supermarkets.